nbareil/justanothergeek.chdir.org/content/post/unit-testing-spl.md

 - We are not adding a hit to the platform performance
 - We are paying attention to [delayed events](https://opstune.com/2016/12/13/siem-tricks-dealing-with-delayed-events-in-splunk/)

-Today, this post will start with the unit-testing's part and I will choose Splunk as the platform of choice.
+Today, this post will start with the unit-testing's part and Splunk will be our platform of choice.

 # Step 1, parsing Splunk's Search Processing Language